msdirtbag/MDEAutomator/README.md

 2. Add "SPNSECRET" to Azure Key Vault

-   Steps:

-   a.
-Enable public access to MDEAutomator's Azure Key Vault

-   b.
    Create a secret named "SPNSECRET" with the value generated during SPN provisioning
       ![Secret](./media/secret.png)

-   c.
-Disable public access to Azure Key Vault

 3. Configure your front-end application to call the Function Apps